Arthur Hodgson: Australia

 In 1842 Arthur Hodgson married the daughter of Sir James Dowling, Chief Justice of New South Wales, which helped advance his position there.
 In 1856–61 he became general superintendent of the Australian Agricultural Company.

 Hodgson represented Clarence and Darling Downs in the New South Wales Legislative Assembly in 1858 and Newcastle in 1859.
 After the separation of Queensland, he was elected to its Legislative Assembly representing Warrego.
 Hodgson was minister for public works in the Mackenzie ministry from September to November 1868 and colonial secretary in the Lilley ministry from January to November 1869.
 He was acting-premier during the visit of the Duke of Edinburgh.

 Return to England

 In 1870 Hodgson returned to England, settled at Clopton House near Stratford-upon-Avon, of which town he became mayor, and took much interest in the Shakespearian memorials there, and also in the volunteer movement.
-Hodgson served as High Sheriff of Warwickshire in 1881, as mayor of Stratford from 1883–1888, as well as high steward of the borough from 1884–1889.
+Hodgson served as High Sheriff of Warwickshire in 1881, as mayor of Stratford from 1883 to 1888, as well as high steward of the borough from 1884 to 1889.
 He represented Queensland at various European exhibitions, and did useful work in helping to develop the Queensland trade in meat and other products.
 Hodgson was created Companion (CMG) of the Order of St Michael and St George in 1878, and Knight Commander (KCMG) in that Order in 1886 for services in representing Queensland in the exhibitions of Vienna (1873), Paris (1878) and London (1886).